baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We have also conducted a set of small google queries to investigate the extent to which programmers are using union types, and comparing union types with some other language features under heavy development in the community.
-The queries the results are given below.
+The results are given below.

 ```
 Google query                                | number of results